probberechts/soccerdata/docs/datasources/index.rst

       from soccerdata import SoFIFA

-    Detailed scores on all player's abilities from EA Sports FIFA.
+    Detailed scores on all player's abilities from EA Sports FC.

 -----